qkost/raiders-of-the-lost-dice/NPCs/Zunda'i-Miir.md

 ## Lair

+### Location

+* Stonecage cliffs
-* Stonecage cliffs - Galehorn Peak
+	* Galehorn Peak
+* Set beneath a mountain ridge between two deep tarns, with streams flowing down toward the lowlands.
 * Underground
 * Cathedral of Geodes
+* Space is warped in the lair

 ### Regional Effects
 * ***Crystal Profusion.** Amethyst crystals and geodes form along muddy shores and lake beds within 6 miles of the lair.